cioos-siooc/cioos-siooc-assetmap/README.md

 # Done

+* transfrom center view to use WGS84 lat/long in config
 * on details click, open dataset details
 * generate icon with multiple size ( thumbnail )
 * look for tag to add variable icon in detail of dataset  ( used keyword/tags with variable ckantext )